aerospike-community/aerospike-linqpad-driver/README.md

 | **Cleanup Successful:**                                   |              |                   |               |              |                                   |                            |                                              |                                |                                |             |          |            |                   |         |
 | **TRUE**                                                  |              |                   |               |              |                                   |                            |                                              |                                |                                |             |          |            |                   |         |

-## Json Support
+# Json Support

-You can read and write Json to or from an Aerospike set by means of the “ToJson” and “FromJson“methods.
-The driver supports embedded JSON data types which are compatible with Json from multiple databases.
+You can read and write Json to or from an Aerospike namespace, set, or record by means of the “ToJson” and “FromJson“ methods.
+The driver supports embedded JSON data types which are compatible with Json generated from multiple databases.

-## Document API
+# Document API

 The driver supports the use of the Aerospike Document API.
 This feature can be turned on or off from within the connection dialog.
 Below is an example where we show three different methods of obtaining a value within a JSON document.
 They are: